 - The Flash's longtime opponent(s) Mirror Master is extremely fond of this setting, for obvious reasons.

-- In The Dark Knight Returns graphic novel, Batman chases the Joker into a Hall Of Mirrors.
+- In Batman: The Dark Knight Returns graphic novel, Batman chases the Joker into a hall of mirrors.

 - They do it in The Killing Joke as well.
 Like Bruce Lee before him, Batman's solution is to smash the mirrors.